-5.7 Meteorological Tower and Buoy Decommissioning
+4.7 Meteorological Tower and Buoy Decommissioning

-The decommissioning of met towers and buoys is described in Section 4.6.
-This Section primarily addresses the decommissioning of a met tower, as it is more extensive than that of a met buoy in that it involves more than just the potential impacts of vessel trips, which are assessed separately in Section 5.4.
-Decommissioning activity is not expected to have any impacts to ESA-listed birds or bats.
+The decommissioning of met towers and buoys is described in Section 3.6.
+This Section primarily addresses the decommissioning of a met tower, as it is more extensive than that of a met buoy.